rnosov/react-reveal/README.md

 # React Reveal

 ## Introduction
 [React Reveal](https://www.npmjs.com/package/react-reveal) is a dead simple way to add some cool reveal on scroll animations to your React app.
-It's less than 2kb gzipped and has no external dependencies apart from React Proptypes and Babel Runtime (it's very likely you already have them).
-It's specifically written for React in ES6.
+It's less than 2kb gzipped and written for React from scratch in ES6.
 If you like this package don't forget to star the [Github project](https://github.com/rnosov/react-reveal)!

 ## Demo